lab1092/blender-manual_ja/manual/modeling/surfaces.rst

-For illustration purposes, in both (*Order 4 surface*) and (*Order 2 surface*), the knot vectors were set to :guilabel:`Endpoint`, causing the surface to extend to all edges.
+For illustration purposes, in both (*Order 4 surface*) and (*Order 2 surface*), the knot vectors were set to *Endpoint*, causing the surface to extend to all edges.

 You can set independently the order for each interpolation axis, and like curves, it cannot be lower than **2**,